The Gut-Brain Connection: How a Healthy Gut Supports Emotional and Cognitive Health

 Mood

 Your gut produces up to 90% of your body’s serotonin, the "feel-good" hormone.
 An unhealthy gut can lead to mood disturbances, including depression and anxiety, while a healthy gut promotes emotional stability.
+This is why it is important to promote good gut health including prebiotics and probiotics in our diet and avoid foods that alter gut bacteria, such as artificial sweeteners, refined sugars, and trans fats.

 Hunger